jacobemcken/jacobemcken.github.io/_posts/2026-01-04-samsung-ssd-nvme-firmware-upgrade.md

 > Dear Samsung,
 >
-> Please provide information about firmware history of you products publicly.
+> Please provide information about firmware history of your products publicly.
 >
-> Please also distributre your firmware via `fwupdmgr` which works with ALL major Linux distributiohs.
+> Please also distribute your firmware via `fwupdmgr`,
+> which works with ALL major Linux distributions.
 > But if that is impossible for whatever reason, then create bootable firmware ISOs
-> that does not require me to install some third party (freeware) software.
+> that do not require me to install any third-party (freeware) software.
-> ― it should simply not be needed in this day and age.
+> ― It should simply not be needed in this day and age.
 >
 > Best regards,
 > Jacob